Frequently Asked Questions

 Generally, yes.

-Any cash distributions (including the amount of any Irish tax withheld) paid on our ordinary shares out of our current or accumulated earnings and profits, as determined under US federal income tax principles, will generally be includible in the gross income of a US Holder as dividend income on the day actually or constructively received by the US Holder.
 For purposes of this discussion, a “US Holder” is a beneficial owner of our ordinary shares that is, for US federal income tax purposes, (i) an individual who is a citizen or resident of the US, (ii) a corporation (or other entity treated as a corporation for US federal income tax purposes) created in, or organized under the law of the US or any state thereof or the District of Columbia, (iii) an estate the income of which is includible in gross income for US federal income tax purposes regardless of its source, or (iv) a trust (A) the administration of which is subject to the primary supervision of a US court and which has one or more US persons who have the authority to control all substantial decisions of the trust or (B) that has otherwise validly elected to be treated as a US person under applicable US tax law.
+Please confirm with your tax adviser if you meet the definition of a “US Holder”.

 back to top